ansible/ansible/docsite/rst/test_strategies.rst

 By incorporating a degree of testing into your deployment workflow, there will be fewer surprises when code hits production and, in many cases, tests can be leveraged in production to prevent failed updates from migrating across an entire installation.
-Since it's push-based, it's also very easy to run the steps on thelocalhost or testing servers.
+Since it's push-based, it's also very easy to run the steps on the localhost or testing servers.
 Ansible lets you insert as many checks and balances into your upgrade workflow as you would like to have.

 The Right Level of Testing
 ``````````````````````````

 Ansible resources are models of desired-state.
-As such, it should not be neccessary to test that services are running, packages are
+As such, it should not be necessary to test that services are running, packages are
 installed, or other such things.
 Ansible is the system that will ensure these things are declaratively true.
 Instead, assert these
 things in your playbooks.